 So I thought I’d create a little something to help those Americans looking to make a move ‘across the pond’ to Europe, not just to Poland.

-I reached out to American friends, American friends of friends, and the general American public to get insights into the best places for Americans to live in Europe.
+I reached out to American friends, American friends of friends, and the general American public to get insights into the best places for Americans to live in Europe and asked:

 There are a lot of cities and countries mentioned, so here are the countries that you’ll learn about in this article: